aa2mz/Tiny-Radio/software/examples/els9er/readme.md

 Kilohertz are sounded and modified with the 'F' command.
 Fine tuning is sounded and modified by the '.' command.
 (The '.' command can be shortened to 'A' or 'N'.)
+Keying an 'R' will result in the radio sounding the megahertz and kilohertz values.
 ## Enter Command Mode
 If your radio has a button on it, push the button.
 If not, key six dashes. "------"